rufer7/springAMQP-client/README.md

 ## Prerequisites

 * [Download](http://www.rabbitmq.com/download.html) and install rabbitmq
-* [For WINDOWS] Activate rabbitmq management plugin by executing the following commands in console, which has to be executed as administrator
+* [For WINDOWS] Activate rabbitmq management plugin by executing the following commands in the command prompt, which has to be executed as administrator

     ```
     cd %PROGRAMFILES%\RabbitMQ Server\rabbitmq_server_3.4.3\sbin